 We want to stabilize ourselves, then we want to stop moving our head and stare at a vertical line [or close your eyes].

-The third thing you should do if you’re having an episode of dizziness and vertigo is just to try to relax and breathe.
+The third thing you should do to manage an episode of dizziness and vertigo is just to try to relax and breathe.
 A lot times what happens is we get so excited or so upset about our symptoms that we begin to have anxiety and that makes our symptoms worse [because we hold our breath or breathe too fast].

 So if you start to experience dizziness or vertigo, my recommendation is for you to stabilize yourself, stop moving your head, stare at a vertical line [or close your eyes] – and just relax and breathe until the episode goes away.

 If you are suffering with an episode of dizziness or vertigo, follow my top 3 tips to manage an episode of vertigo, which are:

-- To stabilize yourself by lying down, sitting down, leaning against a wall, spreading your feet wide or holding on to somebody nearby so that you don’t fall;
+- To stabilize yourself by lying down propped up on two pillows, sitting down, leaning against a wall, spreading your feet wide or holding on to somebody nearby so that you don’t fall;

 - To stop moving your head and stare at a vertical line [or close your eyes], and just